semver/semver/CONTRIBUTING.md

 ## What the process is

-When pull requests are opened against the specification or this repository, they may be tagged with an "RFC" tag ("RFC" from here forward).
+When a pull request ("PR" from here forward) is opened against the specification or this repository, it may be tagged with an "RFC" tag ("RFC" from here forward).
 RFCs require the consensus of all team members (see below) to merge.

 ## The SemVer Team